aiminy/IBD-GCA-new/README.md

 * Prediction accuracies increase as the weight to NON-IBD segments increase:1017,1020,1023,1119,1121,1122
   * These 6 crosses shows the increased prediction accuracies as the weight to NON-IBD segments increase.
 This means by borrowing some information in NON-IBD segemnsts that BEAGLE failed to identify we retain some prediction power.

 So far, we assigned weights based on whether the segment is in IBD or not only.
-We observed most of test cross share at leat one parent with other training crosses, so we combined the pedigree and IBD relationship together,and came up with a combined weight assignemnt shema as the following:
+We observed most of test crosses share at leat one parent with other training crosses, so we combined the pedigree and IBD relationship together,and came up with a combined weight assignemnt shema as the following:

 ![Image of Yaktocat](/Ped_Plus_IBD.png)

+In this combined weight assignemnt shema, we assigned more weight to the SNPs for the test crosses that have at least one parent shared with the training cross.
+For example, in above Figure we gave weight 2 for the SNP effect that  are estimated from 1015,1016,1017,1018 crosses since these 4 crosses share with one parent with test cross 1008, and they are also in IBD.
+For 1019, we gave weight 1 the SNP effect that are estimated from 1019 cross since 1019 does not share partent with 1008, but the SNP are in the IBD segments.

 ![Image of Yaktocat](/Results_Ped_Plus_IBD.png)

 These results demonstrates that IBD-GCA model can be seen as a filter that includes the related information between parents of tartget population and that of training population and excludes the unrelated information between them.
 The suitable balancing between information inclusion and information exclusion can help to obtain prediction power for the genomic selection of target population.